CIRCSE/LT4HALA/EvaLatin.md

 ***

-Three or more...

----

-Hyphens

-***

-Asterisks

-___

 ### INTRODUCTION

-The workshop will also be the venue of *EvaLatin*, the first evaluation campaign totally devoted to the evaluation of NLP tools for Latin.
+The LT4HALA workshop will also be the venue of *EvaLatin*, the first evaluation campaign totally devoted to the evaluation of NLP tools for Latin.
 The campaign is designed with the aim of answering two questions:
 - How can we promote the development of resources and language technologies for the Latin language?
 - How can we foster collaboration among scholars working on Latin and attract researchers from different disciplines?